ExpressionEngine/ExpressionEngine-User-Guide/docs/development/legacy/libraries/cache.md

     ee()->cache->memcached->is_supported();

-You can also check database driver support:
+You can also check database driver support (it returns `FALSE` if the cache table is unavailable):

     ee()->cache->database->is_supported();